 Growing fellowship and academic distinction

 Another major change was the increase in the number of Fellows, from 13 in 1925 to 26 in 1958, 60 in 1988, and 90 in 2015.

 This was more to do with the changing duties of Fellows than with increasing undergraduate numbers.
 Fellows' research and teaching have become not only their primary concern but also much more specialised, leaving them with less opportunity for teaching within the College or taking on other roles.

 The academic distinction of the College since 1945 has been something new in its history.
-Each Master has been a scholar or scientist of international renown, and three Jesuans (two of them former Fellows) have won Nobel Prizes.
+Each Master has been renowned in their field, and three Jesuans (two of them former Fellows) have won Nobel Prizes.
 A former Fellow and a former Master have been Presidents of the Royal Society and the British Academy, and more than 20 serving Fellows have also been Fellows of these bodies.

 Among students the greatest increase in number has been in graduates and those doing research.
 By 1958 the number of undergraduates had risen only 20 per cent over pre War levels to 360, and in 2015 it was about 480.